Rndynt/AuthCore/docs/INSTALLATION.md

 ## 3. Configure Environment

-AuthCore reads all configuration from a `.env` file in the project root.
+Realmio reads all configuration from a `.env` file in the project root.
 Start from the template below and adapt the values to your environment.
 Refer to [CONFIGURATION.md](./CONFIGURATION.md) for a complete explanation of each variable and the possible operating modes.